OlympusMonds/PTA/README.md

 To use Google's distance matrix API for free, it is limited to 2500 requests a day.
 Currently each route takes 6 requests (1 driving, 5 public transport times), and each origin gets 10 routes generated.
 This means about 41 routes per day, which is pretty slow going.
 Oh well.

+UPDATE: I'm now on the free 60 day trial, so it's much faster now.

 Can I run this too?
 -------------------
 Yes, you just need to make a file in the src directory called "api.py", and in there put your Google Maps Distance Matrix API key.
+It should look like:

+    apikey="AJAH<your actual key>SJKAJ"

 Dependencies